Because fingernails grow four times faster.

 The earth is reputedly approx. 6,588,000,000,000,000,000 tons in weight.
 How do we know?
 Can we prove it?
 What sort of shop would sell a set of scales big enough to weigh it?
 Not even Tesco would do one of them.

-The only domestic animal not mentioned in the Bible is the cat.
+The only domestic animal not mentioned in the Bible

 Babies are born without knee caps.
 They don't appear until the child reaches 2-6 years of age.

+I'm not sure about that last one.
 It they haven't got kneecaps then they obviously don't need them as you don't see the majority of kids with no kneecaps going to the hospital every five minutes to get their kees repaired do you?
 Well I have never seen one, and I have four children so statistically I would have seen at least one.
 Wouldn't I.

 So why do we get them when we reach 2 to 6 years old?